John Piper (theologian): Recognition

 In 2010, a Festschrift was published in his honor, entitled For the Fame of God's Name: Essays in Honor of John Piper, including contributions from Don Carson, Sinclair Ferguson, G. K. Beale, Thomas R. Schreiner, Wayne Grudem, Al Mohler, C. J. Mahaney, Mark Dever, John MacArthur, and Bill Mounce.

 In 2018, he was named one of the 12 Most Effective Preachers in English by Baylor University.

 Personal life

-He married Noël Henry in 1968 and had five children, including an adopted daughter.
+He married Noël Henry in 1968 and have five children, including an adopted daughter.
 His son Abraham Piper has publicly criticized evangelical Christianity.

 On January 11, 2006, Piper announced that he had been diagnosed with prostate cancer.
 According to a letter sent to his church, he and his doctors believed that the cancer was fully treatable.
 Piper responded to his diagnosis with the following:

 Piper underwent successful surgery on February 14, 2006.